Timber

 Timber Biodiversity

+Forests are home to most of the world’s biodiversity on land.
 When forest cover is removed, biodiversity can be severely impacted.
-Wildlife can lose their shelter, food sources and migration routes, and become more vulnerable to human-wildlife conflicts, hunting and poaching as new logging roads extend into previously unlogged areas.
-About 80% of the world's documented species can be found in tropical rainforests, which means deforestation threatens a majority of the Earth’s biodiversity.
+Wildlife can lose shelter, food sources, and migration routes and become more vulnerable to human-wildlife conflicts, hunting, and poaching as new logging roads extend into previously unlogged areas.

 Soil Erosion and Water Cycles

-Poor forest management promotes soil erosion by increasing runoff and reducing the protection of the soil provided by tree litter.
-When tree cover thins, damp soils of the forest floor heat up and dry out, changing the forest’s delicately balanced ecosystem.
+Poor forest management promotes soil erosion by increasing runoff and reducing the soil protection provided by tree litter.
+When tree cover thins, the damp soils of the forest floor heat up and dry out, changing the forest’s delicately balanced ecosystem.

-Increased global demand for valuable timber species such as mahogany has brought some financial benefits for poor communities living near to forests.
-But there is also evidence to show that usually, poor communities who are completely dependent on forests lose out to powerful interests, logging companies who reap most of the benefits.
+Increased global demand for valuable timber species such as mahogany has brought selected financial benefits to communities living near forests.
+But evidence shows that forest-dependent communities often lose out to powerful interests, such as logging companies, that reap most of the benefits.

 Lost Revenue

-When trees are cut without the correct permits and then smuggled abroad, governments lose revenue from taxes and duties – revenue that could be used to better enforce laws and reduce illegal logging.
-According to the World Bank, the global market loses $10 billion annually from illegal logging, and governments lose an additional $5 billion.
-Timber that is logged without payment of duties and taxes decreases the market price and provides an incentive for other loggers to follow the same practice.
+When trees are cut without the correct permits and then smuggled abroad, governments lose revenue from taxes and duties—revenue that could be used to better enforce laws and reduce illegal logging.
+The global market and governments lose billions of dollars annually from illegal logging.
+Timber logged without payment of duties and taxes decreases the market price and provides an incentive for other loggers to follow the same practice.
 This disadvantages law-abiding companies, as they can get undersold by companies that evade these taxes and fees through illegal practices.

 What WWF Is Doing